+20 115 296 5919 booking@egyptholidaymakers.com

 9. How Wide Is the Red Sea in Relation to Trade?

-10. The Suez Canal Connection
+10. The Suez Canal — Egypt’s Gift to Global Trade

 11. One of the Saltiest Seas